Are You Using the Top Keywords for Your LinkedIn in 2024?

 4. Skills section

 This one is too easy.
-You have a whopping 50 slots that you can fill out in this section.
+You have a whopping 100 slots available to fill out in this section.
 There’s no downside to packing it out – load it up with every skill you can lay a claim to.
 But don’t stretch the truth – only list a skill if in an interview you’d be able to provide an example of how you’ve used it.

 Be targeted here.
 Prioritize the skills you’ve been finding in job descriptions, and get rid of any irrelevant skills from an older industry if you have them (at least while you’re job hunting!)